-At a full council meeting last night (Sept 18), Waverley Borough Council passed a climate emergency declaration.
+At a full council meeting last night, Waverley Borough Council passed a climate emergency declaration.

 The Waverley Liberal Democrats facebook page reported: